mlhartme/stool/client/documentation.md

 ### sc-config

-Manage stage properties
+Manage stage values

 #### SYNOPSIS

-`sc` *global-option*... `config` *stage-option*... (*key* | *value*)...
+`sc` *global-option*... `config` *stage-option*... (*key* | *key* `=` *str*)...

 #### DESCRIPTION

-This command gets or sets stage [properties](#properties).
+This command gets or sets stage [values](#values).

-Caution: `config` does not deal with build argumetn, see `sc build` for that.
-And: it does not deal with environment variables, see `sc start` for that.
-And finally: it does not deal with Stool properties, see `sc help` for that.
+Caution: `config` does not deal Stool settings, see `sc help` for that.

-When invoked without arguments, all stage properties are printed.
+When invoked without arguments, all stage values are printed.

-When invoked with one or more *key*s, the respective properties are printed.
+When invoked with one or more *key*s, the respective values are printed.

-When invoked with one or more assignments, the respective properties are changed.
+When invoked with one or more assignments, the respective values are changed.

-Property values may contain `{}` to refer to the previous value.
-You can use this, e.g., to append to a property:
+Strings may contain `{}` to refer to the previous value.
+You can use this, e.g., to append to a value:
 `sc config "comment={} append this"`.

-If you want to set a property to a value with spaces, you have to use quotes around the key-value pair.
+If you want to set a value to a String with spaces, you have to use quotes around the assignment.
-Otherwise, the Stool does not see what belongs to your value.

-If you change a property, you have to run the necessary re-builds or re-starts to make the changes effective.
-E.g. if you change `memory`, you have to run `sc restart` to make the change effective.
+If you change a value, your application might be restart to apply this change.

-Properties have a type: boolean, number, date, string, list of strings, or map of strings to strings.
+Values have a type: boolean, number, date, string, or list of strings.

-Boolean properties have the values `true` or `false`, case sensitive.
+Boolean values by be `true` or `false`, case sensitive.

-Date properties have the form *yyyy-mm-dd*, so a valid value for `expire` is - e.g. -`2016-12-31`.
+Date values have the form *yyyy-mm-dd*, so a valid `expire` value is - e.g. -`2016-12-31`.
 Alternatively, you can specify a number which is translated into the date that number of days from now (e.g. `1` means tomorrow).

-List properties (e.g. `select`) are separated by commas, whitespace before and after an item is ignored.
+List values (e.g. `notify`) are separated by commas, whitespace before and after an item is ignored.

-Map properties (e.g. `macros`) separate entries by commas, whitespace before and after is ignored.
-Each entry separates key and value by a colon.
-Example `foo:bar, key:value`

 [//]: # (include stageOptions.md)